Income tax Dates

 Amateur sports promoters

-Amateur sports promoters are any society, trust or association set up to promote amateur sport.
+Amateur sports promoters are any clubs, societies, trusts or associations set up to promote an amateur game or sport.
 A common example is a cricket or rugby club.

 Amateur sports promoters are exempt from income tax unless their funds are used for the private benefit of owners, shareholders, members, beneficiaries or associates.
-Amateur sports promoters need to apply in writing for an exemption.
+We recommend you apply in writing to see if your club or society qualifies for an exemption.

 Profit-making sports promoters and clubs